-- Evidence of Your Current Legal Marital Status.
-Bring the original of all marriage certificates, divorce or annulment decrees, death certificates, and other official records to confirm your marital history and your current legal marital status. - Evidence of the Termination of Your Spouse's Prior Marriage(s).
+- valid and expired passports, as well as any travel documents issued by USCIS. - 4.
+Evidence of Your Current Legal Marital Status.
+Bring the original of all marriage certificates, divorce or annulment decrees, death certificates, and other official records to confirm your marital history and your current legal marital status. - 5.
+Evidence of the Termination of Your Spouse's Prior Marriage(s).
 Bring the original of your current spouse's divorce certificate.
 If your spouse is widowed, bring the original of his or her former spouse's death certificate. - 6.
 Name Change(s).
-If you have changed your name at any time, bring the document(s) that legally changed your name(s), such as a marriage certificate, divorce decree, name change petition, or other official record if you ever changed your name. - Other Documents.
-Depending on the circumstances, you must bring certain documents to your interview.
+If you have changed your name at any time, bring the document(s) that legally changed your name(s), such as a marriage certificate, divorce decree, name change petition, or other official record if you ever changed your name. - 7.
+Other Documents.
+Depending on the circumstances, you should bring certain documents to your interview.
 You may also submit copies of these documents with your application.
 For example: - (1) Spouse of a U.S. Citizen.
 Bring the following items to your interview if you are applying for naturalization on the basis of your marriage to a U.S. citizen: - Evidence that your spouse has been a U.S. citizen for at least 3 years at the time you file your Form N-400.
-Such evidence may include: a birth certificate (if your spouse never lost citizenship since birth), Certificate of Naturalization, Certificate of Citizenship, or Form FS-240 Report of Birth Abroad of a Citizen of the United States of America: - Evidence of the termination of all your prior marriages; and - Evidence that you and your spouse have lived in marital union for at least 3 years at the time you file your Form N-400.
-Such evidence may include: - Joint bank and credit card statements: - Leases or mortgages; - Birth certificates of children; - 0 Insurance policies; and - IRS-certified copies of the income tax forms that you and your spouse filed for the past 3 years (or an IRS tax return transcript for the last 3 years). - (2) Spouse of a U.S. Citizen Who is Regularly Stationed Abroad.
+Such evidence may include: a birth certificate (if your spouse never lost citizenship since birth), Certificate of Naturalization, Certificate of Citizenship, or Form FS-240 Report of Birth Abroad of a Citizen of the United States of America; - Evidence of the termination of all your prior marriages; and - Evidence that you and your spouse have lived in marital union for at least 3 years at the time you file your Form N-400.
+Such evidence may include: - Joint bank and credit card statements;

+- Leases or mortgages;

+- o Birth certificates of children;

+- o Insurance policies; and

+- Internal Revenue Service (IRS)certified copies of the income tax

+forms that you and your spouse

+filed for the past 3 years (or an IRS

+tax return transcript for the last 3

+years).

+- (2) Spouse of a U.S. Citizen Who is Regularly Stationed Abroad.
 Bring evidence demonstrating your U.S. citizen spouse's qualifying employment abroad if you are filing under section 319(b).
-Such evidence may include: - The employer' name and nature of the employer's business; - The nature of the work the U.S. citizen spouse is performing; - Documentation to establish the employing entity is owned in whole or in part by U.S. interests; and - Documentation to establish the employing entity is engaged in whole or in part in the development of the foreign trade and U.S. commerce.
+Such evidence may include: The employer' name and nature of the employer's business; The nature of the work the U.S. citizen spouse is performing: Documentation to establish the employing entity is owned in whole or in part by U.S. interests; and Documentation to establish the employing entity is engaged in whole or in part in the development of the foreign trade and U.S. commerce.